-Participants of the school gained knowledge of production techniques and suitability of various fruit and vegetable crops for the Florida
+Participants of the schools gained knowledge of production techniques and suitability of various fruit and vegetable crops for the Florida

-Program participants indicated a value of \$7,099 per year, in the form of savings or increased profit, from the knowledge they gained from the school.
+Program participants indicated L a value of more that \$10/acre per year, in the form of savings or increased profit, from the knowledge they gained from the school.
 As a result of cropland property value information discussed in the school, one of the participants was able to purchase a 16.18 acre parcel for \$2,685/acre below asking price for a total savings of \$43,443 for the parcel.
 A Facebook group was

 established to allow networking

 and collaboration among class

 participants, established

 farmers, and the Extension

 Office.